kubeflow/website/content/docs/other-guides/freq-ask-questions.md

 +++
 title = "Frequently Asked Questions" description = ""
-weight = 110
+weight = 105
 +++

 ### Is deploying Kubeflow with Helm supported?

-No, Kubeflow only provides kustomize packages for Kubeflow applications.
-So deploying Kubeflow isn't supported except via kustomize.
+No, Kubeflow only provides Kustomize packages for Kubeflow applications.
+So deploying Kubeflow isn't supported except via Kustomize.

-Kubeflow makes use of [kustomize](https://kustomize.io/) to help customize YAML configurations.
-With kustomize, you can traverse a Kubernetes manifest to add, remove, or update configuration options without forking the manifest.
+Kubeflow makes use of [Kustomize](https://kustomize.io/) to help customize Kubeflow for different platforms and configurations.

-However, once you deploy Kubeflow you can express Kubernetes resources using Helm.
+However, once you deploy Kubeflow you can express Kubernetes resources using YAML, Kustomize, Helm or whatever tool you like.